Skip to main content

 Challenge Yourself

-As a fully inclusive program without any social, political, or religious affiliations, participants work to earn their Award by learning a skill, improving physical well-being, volunteering in their community, and undertaking a team adventure in a new environment.
+As a fully inclusive and internationally recognised program, the Award is free from social, political, or religious affiliations.
+Participants work towards their goals across four key areas: learning a skill, improving physical well-being, volunteering in the community, and completing an adventurous journey in a new environment.